 A two hour bus ride to Kampot followed.
 With my uncanny luck, I was given a backwards facing seat on a minibus with a tall French man sitting opposite me.
 Even better, the minibus didn’t have space behind the last seat for baggage, so it all was piled behind me, leaving my seat at an 85 degree angle.
 Super comfortable!
 The next two hours was an exercise in willpower.
 Head down, sweating profusely, thoughts on the wind through the window rather than every bump in the road.
 I spent my time wishing for a flat tire, or a bridge out.
 I wanted out.

 We finally arrived in Kampot, and delirious with whatever ailment I had, agreed to a windowless room with a fan, and copious amounts of black mold.
 I just needed to lay down.
-So, Suzanne left to see the town I made a point to visit on this trip (I missed out on five years ago) while I lay in bed, sweating, under blankets, running to the bathroom every five minutes.
+So, my girlfriend left to see the town I made a point to visit on this trip (I missed out on five years ago) while I lay in bed, sweating, under blankets, running to the bathroom every five minutes.

 French colonial ruins, fresh pepper and fish, dusty backroads and a slow moving river.
 Not for me.